-How to Frame a Kitchen Counter
+How to Make a Countertop Frame

 If the side wall is not square or plumb and you are installing cabinets, then you might want to allow room for a spacer piece to fill the gap between the edge of the cabinets and the wall.
 If this is the case, add some room to the frame that goes on the floor beneath the cabinets.

-If your cabinets are 24 inches deep (a likely scenario) and 72 inches long, then your base will come out to be 20 inches by 72 inches.
+If your cabinets are 24 inches deep and 72 inches long, then your base will come out to be 20 inches by 72 inches.
 This allows for a "kick space" that is four inches deep underneath the cabinets.
 To make this base you will need two long 2-by-4s at 72 inches and four short pieces, each one 17 inches long.
-Cut the pieces and then nail them together using the rosin coated nails.
+Cut the pieces and then nail them together using rosin coated nails.

 Place the frame exactly where you want it to go and then nail it to the bottom plate of the rear wall.
 Drive several #16 framing nails through the rear piece of the base and into the bottom plate of the interior wall.
 Place several nails along the length of the rear piece.
 Don't forget that the bottom plate only comes up 1 1/2 inches, but you can also nail the base to the lower portion of the vertical framing members.

 When you make the measurement for the height, include the height of the base and the cabinets, as well as the vertical distance along the splashboard.
 When you know the precise height for the blocking, begin to put the 2-by-4 blocks in place.
 Turn the blocks sideways so that the 3 1/2 inch wide face is flush with the outside edge of the vertical wall studs.
 Nail the blocks to the uprights with #12 nails, placing at least four nails for each board.

 Add another row of blocks so that the cabinets can also be attached to the rear wall.
 This row of blocks should fall midway between the top and the bottom of the cabinet.